digitalfrost/bleach-calculator/README.md

 Works out either:

   - initial volume
-  - initial concentration
+  - initial concentration (this is the available chlorine normally in mg / l )
   - final volume
-  - or final concentration
+  - or final concentration expressed as final available chlorine in mg / l

 given the other three characteristics of the bleach solution.

-Initial concentration is in ???  --> Grams of chloride per litres Final concentration is in g / litres ???
 ### Install

 Install via npm